feather-design-system/feather-design-system/docs/Components/Table/README.md

 In the following example notice that clicking the checkbox or any menu item does not trigger the row action to be logged in the console.
 This is the benefit of the `rowAction` directive.

-@@@ Table-RowClick

 ### Button Actions

-The following example also include more button actions that may live alongside the more actions dropdown.

-@@@ Table-ButtonActions

 :::warning Accessibility